thewca/wca-regulations/wca-regulations.md

 ## <article-A><speedsolving><speedsolving> Article A: Speed Solving

-- A1) Speed Solving attempts must abide by the following procedures.
+- A1) Speed Solving attempts must abide by the following procedures (partially superseded by [Regulation Y7](regulations:regulation:Y7)).
     - A1a) The organization team must apply exactly one kind of time limit (time limit per attempt or cumulative time limit) to each round.
         - A1a1) The default time limit is 10 minutes for each attempt in a round, though the organization team may announce a higher or lower time limit per attempt.
 In this case, the limit must be the same for all attempts in a round.
         - A1a2) For events other than 3x3x3 Fewest Moves and 3x3x3 Multi-Blind, the organization team may define a cumulative time limit.
 The cumulative time limit must either apply to all attempts in one round (e.g. 3 attempts with a cumulative time limit of 20 minutes), or to all attempts in a combination of rounds for different events.
 In this case, the time limit for a particular attempt is the cumulative time limit minus the total time in other attempts counting towards the time limit so far (see [Regulation A1a5](regulations:regulation:A1a5)).
 If a round has an applicable cumulative time limit, it must have at most one.